telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/how-to/AngularJS/show-selected-range-in-tooltip.md

 page_title: Display Selected Ranges in Tooltips | Kendo UI Spreadsheet
 description: "Learn how to show a selected range from a Kendo UI Spreadsheet in a Kendo UI Tooltip when working in AngularJS applications."
 slug: howto_display_the_selected_range_in_a_tooltip_spreadsheet_widget
+position: 1
 ---

 # Display Selected Ranges in Tooltips

-When working in AngularJS applications, your project might require you to show a selected range from a Kendo UI Spreadsheet in a Kendo UI Tooltip.
+Your AngularJS project might require you to show a selected range from a Kendo UI Spreadsheet in a Kendo UI Tooltip.

 To achieve this behavior: